pryv/dev-site/source/getting-started.md

 # Data Modelling

 In this section, we provide you information on the basic concepts of Pryv.io data model.
+When adding data to your Pryv.me account, you need to make it under Pryv's conventions, but organizing it into "streams" and "events".
-To see examples and possible scenarios, please check the [**dedicated page**](/guides/data-modelling) to learn how the data model should be structured and implemented depending on the end use.
+To see examples and possible scenarios you might encounter, please check the [**dedicated page**](/guides/data-modelling) to learn how the data model should be structured and implemented depending on the end use.

 Pryv.io data model is composed of two entities: **events** and **streams**.